 A living donor can be anyone—a parent, family member or friend.
 A donor has to meet certain health standards and have a donor evaluation.
 Based on these results, the pediatric liver transplant surgeon and team will decide if a donor is a good match for your child.

-The liver is made up of lobes—the right lobe makes up about 60 percent of the liver’s volume and the left lobe makes up about 40 percent.
+The liver is made up of lobes, the right lobe makes up about 60 percent of the liver's volume and the left lobe makes up about 40 percent.
 The liver transplant doctor will decide which lobe your child will need.
-The donor’s surgery may take 3 to 8 hours.
+The donor's surgery may take three to eight hours.

-Once the donor liver is ready, your child’s liver transplant surgery will take place.
-Surgery may take 4 to 12 hours.
-Patients typically can go home 7 to 14 days after the transplant surgery.
+Once the donor liver is ready, your child's liver transplant surgery will take place.
+Surgery may take four to 12 hours.
+Patients typically can go home seven to 14 days after the transplant surgery.